Peer Coach Contract

 Privacy of student educational records is primarily governed by The Family Educational Rights and Privacy Act of 1974 (FERPA) and regulations issued by the Secretary of Education.
 The records of any matriculated student in the post-secondary environment are covered by FERPA rights, meaning communication with parents and others is limited unless the student specifically allows communication.
 Tutors receive specific training and must also comply with the FERPA Act and the University’s stipulations in terms of student records and privacy.
 Tutors with any questions are advised to err on the side of caution (do not release information) and to check with the SPH Registrar’s Office regarding an appropriate course of action.

-I understand the responsibilities of the peer coach position.
+I understand the responsibilities of the tutor position.